I hear these statement so often from farmers and potential farm folks

 to have Saanen in her.

-of milk you have weekly, once you build up your share
+of milk you have weekly.

-program, and after feed costs and health costs,
+You still have feed costs and health costs,

-in profit.
 If you convert the milk into soap,

-your grocery bill.
+your grocery bill at home.

 Now, sit down and calculate this over

-9 years of production.
+10 years of production.
 Do not forget

-that after 9 years, with quality animals,
+that after 10 years, with quality animals,

 you should have offspring you've retained that